Q&A: What is Metabolic Conditioning?

 What does metabolic conditioning mean?
 Is it necessary?
 Does high intensity training provide it?

 When most people think of training to improve endurance, they think of conditioning the cardiovascular system to improve transport of blood to the working muscles.
-Metabolic conditioning is the other side of the coin – conditioning the muscles to better use what’s being delivered to them by improving the efficiency of the different metabolic pathways.
+Metabolic conditioning is the other side of the coin – conditioning the muscles to better use what’s being delivered to them by improving the efficiency of the different metabolic pathways involved.

 When strength training is performed with a high level of intensity and short rest intervals between exercises, the cardiovascular and metabolic conditioning benefits equal or exceed what can be achieved with more traditional “cardio” activities.
 This was proven during Nautilus research at West Point Military Academy back in the mid 1970′s.
 In an article about the study in the Athletic Journal, Vol. 56, Sept.
 1975, Dr. James Patterson said the following,